-The topic of positivity has come up a lot for me lately.
-Many people consider me to be a positive person and all of the content that I share has a vibe of positivity to it.
-However, we MUST be clear about what exactly this ‘positivity’ is.
+Many people consider me to be a positive person.
+And all of the content that I share has a vibe of positivity to it.
 I think there is a lot of confusion around this word and its pretenses as well as the pressure that it puts on society as a whole.

 My messages do not emit positivity because I am positive all the time.
-That would be a lie and my transparency about my emotions in my social media content bears truth to what I am saying.
-You can see evidence of that on one of my Instagram posts.
+That would be a lie.
+My transparency about my emotions in my social media content bears truth to what I am saying.
+I always remember one of the first times I (publicly) got real about a tough time I was having.
 I was grateful for the flood of supportive comments that came rushing in AND they also really irked me.
-You can watch my response to all of the comments and the explanation behind my emotion in my IGTV for more context.
+One side of social media showed me how my online community cares for me while the other highlighted how fearful people are of negative emotions and how they don’t even want others to feel it (even if just for a brief period).

 The reason that I am perceived as positive is because of the simple fact that I operate from a base-line of Abundance.

-Operating from an Abundance Mindset means that I don’t fear change, I am up for a challenge, I understand that there is enough of the good things in life to go around, and even when I am feeling low-vibrational I can see the learning opportunity in it.
+Operating from an Abundance Mindset means that I don’t fear change, I am up for a challenge, I understand that there is enough of the good things in life to go around, and even when I am feeling low vibrationally I can see the learning opportunity in it.

-I see how promoting false positivity creates an underlying societal belief that if you’re not feeling positive, then something is wrong with you.
+I see in myself and my clients how promoting false positivity creates an underlying societal belief that if you’re not feeling positive, then something is wrong with you.

 It is important to bring awareness to how promoting positivity could hinder someone’s larger emotional experience.
 There is, without a doubt, an overall belief that lower vibrational feelings (such as grief, shame, sadness, and anger) are “bad” and that we must do something to “fix” these issues and be positive instead.

 We don’t want to get stuck lingering around in our story.
 We must shift into a space of curiosity to see what we can learn from the experience in order to use the story as fuel, rather than give it more power to feed our fears.
-The only way to make this shift, is to give each other and ourselves permission to feel our feelings, without the added pressure of guilt or shame.
+The only way to make this shift, is to give each other and ourselves permission to feel our feelings, without the added pressure of guilt or shame for feeling the way we naturally do about things.

 When someone you love is feeling down, it is natural to want to help.
-However, YOUR discomfort with THIER sadness is not grounds to “fix” them.
+However, YOUR discomfort with THEIR sadness is not grounds to “fix” them.

-The best way you can support a loved one who is feeling low-vibrational is to simply:
+The best way you can support a loved one who is feeling those lower-vibration emotions is to:

 1.)
 Actively listen.
 This includes listening with all of your senses, not just your ears.
 Put down any distraction and wholly and compassionately hear what your loved one is trying to say.